blank54/connlp/README.md

 ### _learn_

-The users can train the model with _learn_ method.
+The user can train the model with _learn_ method.
-Unless parameters being provided by the users, the model trains based on default parameters.
+Unless parameters being provided by the user, the model trains based on default parameters.

 After _learn_, _**TopicModel**_ provides _model_ instance that is a class of <'gensim.models.ldamodel.LdaModel'>